Nobel economics winner Fama says risk of global recession in 2014

 “If there is another recession, it is going to be worldwide.”

-Fama, who has been called the father of modern finance and shared the economics prize for research into market prices and asset bubbles, played down this week’s strong U.S. labour market data.
+Fama, who has been called the father of modern finance and shared the economics prize for research into market prices and asset bubbles, played down this week’s strong U.S. labor market data.

 “I am not reassured at all,” he said.